githubdarvin/gettingcleaning/README.md

 First the file was downloded from the url beloW: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Then the file was unzipped
-For convenience, I had all the files in one folder After reading and merging individual test and train files.
+For convenience, I had all the files in one folder on my local drive After reading and merging individual test and train files.
 Did a total merge Extracts only the measurements on the mean and standard deviation for each measurement.
 Uses descriptive activity names to name the activities in the data set